 The much lauded novel by the British author Maggie O’Farrell now lives in Edinburgh.
-She was a recent guest on BBC Radio 4 Desert Island Discs – if you missed it you still have the chance to listen to the programme online BBC Radio 4 – Desert Island Discs, Maggie O’Farrell, writer.
 This review by a Library member draws parallels between fictional and real life examples of ‘madness’.

 For me, the publication provides a very sad history but also intriguing insight into everyday social life of that time.